Cloud Data Migration: 5 Lessons Learned

 Cloud data migration can be tricky

-However, though some things are easier and less risky, a cloud data migration can still pose challenges.
+However, though some things are easier and less risky, a cloud data migration process can still pose challenges.
 Organization, proper expectations, and simply adapting to a new way of doing things can make the difference between a successful migration and a brave, but unsuccessful, attempt.

 Based on many successful migrations with Matillion customers, here are five important lessons we’ve all learned.
 Keep them in mind, and there’s an excellent chance you will have a successful migration.